wildcox80/printf/README.md

 # 0x11.
 C - printf
 Foundations - Low-level programming & Algorithm ― Hatching out
 by Julien Barbier, co-founder at Holberton School.
-Project to be done in teams of 2 people (your team: Cristhiam Camilo Baquero Gomez, Camilo Bayona Orduz)

 ## Background Context
 * Write your own `printf` function.